ATTORNEYS ADVOCATES LITIGATORS

 Visitation and Parenting Time

-• Joint or sole custody, whether parents share custody 50/50 or one parent has sole custody and the other parent has visitation rights
+• Joint or sole custody – whether parents share custody or one parent has primary custody while the other has visitation rights

 A Chandler family law attorney can help parents navigate the state’s complex system for deciding on parenting time and visitation.